SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Notes.md

-#### Answer I should be able to answer about Closures
+#### Answer I should be able to answer about Closures  -  Needs massive re-work!

 - What is a closure? *The corrected definition*

 - What is in a closure? *All the function declares internally and all it accesses through the scope, if it exists*

 - When is a closure created?
 When a functions/methods are **defined** (Don't say declared here)

 - What is the relationship between closures and scope?
+Their relationship is somewhat circular but we can think of this relationship as:

+  - a closure is a function that has access to it's lexical surroundings/context which is based on the scope of available identifiers
+  - scope uses closures under the hood which are created during the creation phase because closures provide the creations/definition context of a function i.e. which exact variables are accessible for a given function based on lexical program structure

+  **Note**: This needs some work, is this what this question was going for?

 - What do we mean when we say that closures are defined lexically?
+  *This means that a closure determines the variables accessible to it based on the lexical structure of the program i.e. the source code itself i.e. the execution phase has nothing to do with it.*

 - What is partial function application?
+  See definition below.